 While it may not be strictly necessary, it might prove useful to keep official notices from your state for resolving potential bureaucratic issues in the future.
 If your company works with a reputable registered agent, they will most likely retain all official administration notices or at least arrange them in a digital list.

 Every registered agent will likely receive documentation addressed to your company on a daily basis.
 These will undoubtedly have to be sorted, but it’s far from the only thing an agency does.
-Registered agent’s primary concern is to detect and direct all vital paperwork to you, allowing your company to never miss deadlines and remain reputable.
+Their primary concern is to detect and direct all vital paperwork to you, allowing your company to never miss deadlines and remain reputable.